SynapseMedia/nucleus/USAGE.md

 **URL ROUTE**

-If your files are in local env please use uri `file://` scheme.
 To migrate centralized remote or local data to decentralized network need to define your schema in resolver as follows:

 ```